Tips for a smarter job search

 Even if I am not planning to change my job for the time being, I will still make use of all suitable opportunities coming along to prepare for my next job search.

-> Leaving the masses
+> Avoid the masses

 At the end of the day, the closer and more exclusive your connections to the actual decision-makers are, the higher your chances of a positive decision and a good remuneration package.
 The word “actual” is important here.
-After all, although the head of department may officially decide whether to hire a new employee, he or she may have placed the actual selection in the hands of someone else.
-In such a case, you have to convince this employee first, of course.
+After all, although the head of the department may officially decide whether to hire a new employee, he or she may have placed the actual selection in the hands of someone else.
+In such a case, you have to convince this person first, of course.

 > Work efficiently